openhab/openhab1-addons/bundles/binding/org.openhab.binding.anel/README.md

 ## Binding Configuration

-The binding must be configured in the file `services/anel.cfg`.
+The binding can be configured in the file `services/anel.cfg`.
 In the table below, `<name>` must be an identifier that is also used for the item bindings.

 | Key | Default | Required | Description |